Muhammad-Usama-1/infra-setup-terrafrom/readme.md

 # VPC , EKS etc

+---

+## TODO

+DNS Topic with confirution to domain provider, concept of nameserver and cpanel

 ### EKS setup Using Terraform in custom VPC

 We will see some of the different ways of Creating kubernetes environment (managed , self managed) in AWS in isolated envirnment